Prague Taxis

 Taxi Drivers Overcharging for the Journey From Prague Airport - Up to 5000 CZK

 From mid-January 2010, Prague police have performed random checks and inspections of taxi drivers at the airport.
 In the period to 23rd February, police checked 355 cabs and issued fines totalling 66,000 CZK.
-Also, 50 drivers were reported to the municipal administrative department and risk losing their licences because of breaches of the rules.
+Also, 50 drivers were reported to the municipal administrative department and risked losing their licences because of breaches of the rules.
 Police focused on the airport cabbies because of frequent complaints from passengers regarding overcharging.
-According to the official price list, a taxi ride to Prague city centre should cost about 600 CZK, but some corrupt drivers were not shy to ask as much as 5000 CZK.
+According to the official price list, a taxi ride to Prague city centre should cost about 600 CZK, but some corrupt drivers were not shy about asking for as much as 5000 CZK.

 Extract from the Czech press, Feb 2010